Is it Possible for the NYC Metropolitan Area Feed Itself From Its Foodshed?

 Food Security in other Areas:

-“Agriculture within [the San Francisco] “foodshed,” as it was defined for the purpose of this San Francisco foodshed_100milestudy, produces 20 million tons of food annually compared with annual food consumption of 935,000 tons in San Francisco and 5.9 million tons in the Bay Area as a whole.
+“Agriculture within [the San Francisco] “foodshed,” as it was defined for the purpose of this study, produces 20 million tons of food annually compared with annual food consumption of 935,000 tons in San Francisco and 5.9 million tons in the Bay Area as a whole.
 In all, more than 80 different commodities are represented, only a few of which are not produced in enough abundance to satisfy the demands of the City and Bay Area: eggs, citrus fruit, wheat, corn, pork and potatoes.
 Many other commodities are available only seasonally, even though northern California has a long growing season.”

-• Promote entrepreneurship that preserves and restores soil fertility, appropriate scale organic farming and local food communities.
+- Promote entrepreneurship that preserves and restores soil fertility, appropriate scale organic farming and local food communities.

-• Catalyze increases in sustainable agricultural and environmental grant-making and mission-related investing by foundations; and
+- Catalyze increases in sustainable agricultural and environmental grant-making and mission-related investing by foundations; and

-• Incubate next-generation socially responsible investment strategies, integrating principles of carrying capacity, non-violence, biodiversity, and care of the commons.
+- Incubate next-generation socially responsible investment strategies, integrating principles of carrying capacity, non-violence, biodiversity, and care of the commons.

 The Vermont study could serve as a model for one to be undertaken in the New York City Bioregion, quantifying our “farmshed,” food-based enterprises, and woodlands and other natural resources.
 The scale for this project and the financial commitment necessary to carry it out will obviously be orders of magnitude larger than what was forecast for Vermont in 2008.